EvoEsports/EvoSC-sharp-documentation/docs/development/modules/manialinks/form-validation.md

 So let's illustrate this with an example.
 EvoSC provides its own manialink components which all modules can use.
 One of them is the `FormEntry` component.
 This component will automatically read any validation result and show an error message in case of invalid input data.

 To expand even further on the previous example, we want to create a manialink that allows users to set a nickname.
 It requires some form of validation and a way to tell the user if they did something wrong.
-So we can use the `FormEntry` component in our manialink:
+So we can use the `FormEntry` component in our manialink.
 ```xml
 <component>
     <using namespace="EvoSC.Manialinks.Validation" />